-ALS causes these motor neurons leading to their death.
+ALS causes these motor neurons to degenerate over time until they eventually die.
 When the motor neurons die, the brain can no longer initiate and control muscle movement.
-With voluntary muscle action progressively affected, people may lose the ability to speak, eat, move and breathe.
+When voluntary muscle action is progressively affected, people may lose the ability to speak, eat, move and breathe.

 "Lateral" identifies the areas in a person's spinal cord where portions of the nerve cells that signal and control the muscles are located.

 Symptoms and Diagnosis

 Symptoms can begin in the muscles that control speech and swallowing or in the hands, arms, legs or feet.
 Not all people with ALS experience the same symptoms or the same sequences or patterns of progression.
 However, progressive muscle weakness and paralysis are universally experienced.

 Who Gets ALS?

-Every 90 minutes, someone is diagnosed with the disease and someone passes away from it.
+Every 90 minutes, someone is diagnosed with the disease, and someone passes away from it.